 If the temperature, either during day or night, dips below freezing then the snakes can’t survive.
-So, if your area experiences a mild fall, brumation will occur later because there’s no need for them to become inactive.
+So, if your Texan town or city experiences a particularly mild fall, brumation will occur later because there’s no need for snakes to become inactive.

 In the same way, a freak cold snap could mean that snakes begin brumating earlier.
 They will then stay in ‘inactive mode’ until the spring, when the weather starts improving.

 When Is Rattlesnake Mating Season in Texas?

 The mating season of all snakes that brumate, including rattlesnakes, begins in the spring.
 This is when the snakes finish their brumation.
 They will immediately need to begin feeding, because they will not have eaten for months.